Problem

-Our external support team was falling short of first response and resolution time SLAs in 28% of live chats.
+Our support team was falling short of response time and resolution SLAs.
+This caused escalations, user frustration and churn.

 KPIs: